 Welcome to the City of Omak, Washington, USA!

 Omak is located at the foot of the Okanogan Highlands in Okanogan County.
-The City of Omak was officially incorporated on February 11, 1911.
-Omak has a current population of 4,721.
+The City of Omak was officially incorporated in February 11, 1911.
+Omak has a current population of 4,835.
 We have the luxury of large-scale stores, historic downtown shopping, medical facilities, outdoor activities, a strong education system and our signature event, the Omak Stampede.
 All four seasons are alive and thriving in our region.
-Home is where the heart is and Omak is the heart of The Okanogan.
+Home is where the heart is and Omak is the heart of the Okanogan.
 Come and visit us!

 Thank you for visiting our City website!
 Email any questions to email@example.com

 The Omak City Hall is accessible to persons with disabilities.
 Hearing, visually impaired or limited english proficient persons or anyone requiring special accommodations should contact the City Clerk one week in advance of the meeting by calling (509) 826-1170 or email firstname.lastname@example.org